Kyriosity/read-write/README+/pencraft/README+/essays/README+/LN-view.md

 * In 2001 Microsoft released its "bird of a feather" - **SharePoint** - much more sophisticated and bulkier but promoting the next generation (as a product and API).\
 SharePoint was deprived of many inherent vices of the Lotus pioneer and began to gradually supersede _LN_ in the one-way migration.

-* The bargain sale of Domino/Notes and donating the office's source code to freeware paved the way for _LN_ to legacy on IT margins.
+* The bargain sale of Domino/Notes and donating the office's source code to freeware pushed out _LN_ to IT margins.

 \___________\
 &nbsp;&nbsp;&nbsp;&nbsp;<sup>📜</sup> <sub>Long before NoSQL became mainstream.</sub>\